 Idrica joins the strategic alliance between Aguas de Valencia, S.A. and Quantum Solutions Emerging Markets, S.L. to strengthen its presence in this region of the African continent.
 In this sense, it is important to mention that both companies are active in the water sector in Angola since 2012, where they collaborate in the optimization of drinking water supply services.

-The contracts seek to guarantee the financial sustainability and commercial viability of companies managing the entire water cycle through the provision of highly specialized consulting services and the management of all technical, administrative, commercial and financial operations related to these basic services.
+The contracts seek to guarantee the financial sustainability and commercial viability of those companies managing the entire water cycle through the provision of highly specialized consulting services and the management of all technical, administrative, commercial and financial operations related to these basic services.
 In order to carry out these services, the consortium will move to each project a professional team composed of a Team Leader and five specialists who will carry out their field work supported by various human and material resources, and the support of the headquarters from Spain.

 During the implementation phase, a change management component will be developed and implemented to increase the sustainability of the interventions through participatory processes.
 Special attention will also be given to the learning process to manage the knowledge and skills acquired through the training activities.
 The objective is to involve all staff to consolidate the changes and make a knowledge transfer to the organizations through innovative methodologies.
 In this sense, the team in each province will be joined by a Specialist in Change Management and Learning Processes.

 This new framework of collaboration with the Government of Angola in the water sector is the extension of a long-term strategy that requires high standards of quality and competitiveness, which the Consortium began in 2011 with projects funded by the Spanish Agency for International Cooperation and Development (AECID) and is consolidated with three projects funded by multilateral agencies as a successful strategy for the transfer of technical assistance, technology, and management capacity in a critical sector for development.